But better late than never I have my favorite version of strawberry shortcake for you today.

 - 2 C powdered sugar

-- 2 C berries (strawberries, raspberries and blueberries)
+- 2 C berries sliced strawberries, raspberries, raspberries

-- Put flour, baking powder and salt in a bowl and mix together
+- Combine flour, baking powder and salt in a bowl.

-- Cream butter in mixer until light and fluffy.
+- Beat butter in mixer until light and fluffy.

-- Bake for 40 minutes or until toothpick comes out clean.
+- Put into prepared cake pan and bake about 40 or until toothpick comes out clean.

-- Beat cream cheese and butter until smooth
+- Beat cream cheese and butter together in mixer.
+Beat until smooth.

 - Add in sugar and lemon curd.

-- Fold whipping cream into cream cheese mixture.
+- Fold whipped cream into cream cheese mixture.

 Need more recipes and creative ideas?
 Sign up and get a FREE copy of my ebook!
 Do you think your friends would love this too?
 Please share my blog with them.
 Thanks!